 Innovative Programs to Enhance Research Training (IPERT) (R25)

-A. Yes, IPERT activities may be held as an event within the schedule of sessions of a larger meeting.
+Yes, IPERT activities may be held as an event within the schedule of sessions of a larger meeting.

-A. Yes, IPERT does not need to support multiple years.
+Yes, IPERT does not need to support multiple years.

-A. That is correct, but note that the budget for the integrated activities must be well-justified and related to the scope of IPERT.
+Yes, direct costs will be capped at $500,000 per year, but note that the budget for the integrated activities must be well-justified and related to the scope of IPERT.

-A. Yes, as appropriate, an IPERT can support activities for undergraduates, graduate students, postdoctoral fellows and/or faculty.
+Yes, as appropriate, an IPERT can support activities for undergraduates, graduate students, postdoctoral fellows and/or faculty.

-A. Yes, an integrated set of activities may include a year-long program of offerings for the same participants or different cohorts of participants.
+Yes, an integrated set of activities may include a year-long program of offerings for the same participants or different cohorts of participants.

-A. No, but potential applicants are advised to speak with the program officer prior to submitting an application.
+No, but potential applicants are advised to speak with the program officer prior to submitting an application.